StevenAdema/ymca-auto-booker/README.md

 ## How it Works

 Using Selenium WebDriver, the Python code will navigate through the YMCA site and book a workout session according to the parameters set in the config file: location and preferred time slot(s).
+The app is hosted by Heroku and uses the scheduler to run the app daily at 7:00 AM EST to make bookings for 7 days in advance.

 ## Installation
 1. ``` git clone https://github.com/StevenAdema/ymca-auto-booker.git ```